somrajroy/CICDbestpractices/README.md

    * `Automated Builds`: Every code change triggers an automatic build process, ensuring that the new code integrates well with the existing codebase. <br/>
    * `Automated Testing`: Automated tests (unit, integration, and sometimes functional tests) run with each commit, allowing developers to catch bugs and errors early in the development cycle. <br/>
    * `Fast Feedback (feedback loop)`: CI tools provide immediate feedback, informing developers whether their code passed the build and tests or failed, enabling quick fixes.<br/><br/>
 * `Continuous Delivery (CD)` : Continuous Delivery (CD) builds upon CI by automating the process of getting changes from version control to a production-like environment, ready for release.
-The key idea is that the software can be deployed to production at any time, but the actual deployment is still a manual process.<br/>
+The key idea is that the software can be deployed to production at any time, but the actual deployment is still a manual process.
+The code changes are always in a deployable state and can be released to production at any time.<br/>
+* `Key Elements of Continuous Delivery` <br/>
+  * `Automated deployments`: Applications are automatically built, tested, and prepared for deployment.<br/>
+  * `Automated Testing`: Continuous testing, including not just unit tests but integration and system-level tests, ensures that the code is production-ready.<br/>
+  * `Automated Deployment to Staging`: Code is automatically deployed to a staging environment that mirrors production, ensuring that the application works as expected.<br/>
+  * `Manual Production Releases`: While the pipeline prepares code for production, the final decision to deploy to production is still made by a human (often the release manager).<br/>
+  * `Deployment pipelines`: CD pipelines define the steps involved in deploying an application to different environments (e.g., development, staging, production). <br/>
+  * Benefits : Code is always in a deployable state, Reduces the risk of release failures, as every release is fully tested & Enables faster releases of new features, as developers can ship changes more frequently. <br/>
+  * `Infrastructure as code`: The infrastructure needed for deployment is defined and managed using code, making it easier to replicate and scale.<br/>
+* `Continuous Deployment (CD)` : This is an extension of CD (Continuous Delivery) where changes are automatically deployed to production without manual approval.
+It requires a high level of confidence in the automated testing process and a robust monitoring system.
+It's considered more aggressive than CD and requires careful consideration of risks and stability <br/>
+* `Key Elements of Continuous Deployment` <br/>
+  * `Automated End-to-End Pipelines`: Once a developer’s changes pass all automated tests and checks, they are automatically pushed to production.<br/>
+  * `No Manual Approval`: Unlike Continuous Delivery, Continuous Deployment doesn’t require manual approval for production releases.<br/>
+  * `Monitoring and Alerts`: Since changes are automatically deployed to production, monitoring and alerting become critical.
+If something goes wrong, the system must automatically detect and roll back changes.<br/>
 # Overview of best practices in CI/CD pipelines
 # Understanding CI/CD Pipelines
   * Difference between Continuous Integration (CI) and Continuous Deployment (CD)